RobinBrouwer/bootstrap_flash_messages/README.md

     $("#flash_messages").html("#{j(flash_messages)}");

 The `flash_messages` helper shows a simple Bootstrap alert box.
-When you want to add a close button you can add the :close option.
+If you want to add a close button you can add the :close option.

     <%= flash_messages(:close) %>